QubesOS/qubesos.github.io/pages/mailing-lists.md

    (If you're already asking questions the smart way but still not getting any replies, then it's probably just that no one else knows the answer either.)

+ * If your message is not successfully sent to the list, it probably got caught in the spam filter.
+We check the spam filter regularly, so please be patient, and your message should be approved (and your email address added to the whitelist) within a couple of days.

 The **qubes-users** list
 ------------------------